 If you or a loved one was injured by a physician or healthcare worker’s inability to provide the acceptable standard of care, you need to speak with an attorney.
-A malpractice attorney will first review your case to see if they think it has merit.
+A skilled lawyer will first review your case to see if they think it has merit.
 Then, they can help locate an acceptable medical professional to not only validate your claim as part of the filing process, but then testify in court on your case’s behalf.

 Let Attorney Seth Gladstein from the Gladstein Law Firm, PLLC, help you win your malpractice case.
 No one should suffer a serious injury or medical condition because of a physician’s failure to follow the standard of care, and you have the right to seek compensation.
 Call today to schedule a free case evaluation or ask a question online about our history with malpractice cases.